Maroon 5: 1994–2001: Kara's Flowers and the formation of Maroon 5

-Adam Levine was introduced to Ryan Dusick by a mutual friend and guitarist, Adam Salzman.
+Maroon 5 was formed as Kara's Flowers in Los Angeles, California, in 1994.
+Lead vocalist and guitarist Adam Levine was introduced to drummer Ryan Dusick by a mutual friend and guitarist, Adam Salzman.
 Levine was 15 years old, and Dusick was 16.
 Three of the five members of the band started playing together at age 12.
 The four original members of the band met while attending Brentwood School in Los Angeles.
-While attending Brentwood School, Adam Levine and Jesse Carmichael joined up with Mickey Madden and Ryan Dusick to form Kara's Flowers, a rock band.
+While attending Brentwood School, Levine and guitarist Jesse Carmichael joined with bassist Mickey Madden and Dusick to form Kara's Flowers.
 The name was taken from a girl that went to their high school that the band had a "collective crush" on.
+The band independently released an album, ...We Like Digging?, in late 1994.

+The band would play many shows through the next few years, and would also record their official debut.
 While they were playing a beach party in Malibu, independent producer Tommy Allen heard them play and offered to manage them and record a complete record with his partner, songwriter John DeNicola, who is known for his work on Dirty Dancing (1987) – including "(I've Had) The Time of My Life".
 Producer Rob Cavallo's management team heard the record Allen and DeNicola produced, which eventually led Cavallo to offer them a deal with Reprise Records, re-recording the album.
-However, after the release of The Fourth World, during Levine and Madden's senior year of high school in 1997, it had morphed into a band with a style reminiscent of 1960s Britpop.
+However, after the release of The Fourth World, during Levine and Madden's senior year of high school in 1997, it had morphed into a band with an alternative rock, indie rock and power pop style.
 Despite high expectations from the band and record company, the album failed to catch on and their lead single, "Soap Disco", was a failure.
-According to Levine, the failure of the album was "a huge disappointment" that nearly led them to break up in 1999.
+According to Levine, the failure of the album was "a huge disappointment" that nearly led them to break up.
 The album sold around 5,000 copies and the band was dropped after six months.

+Between 2000 and 2001, the band would play very sporadic shows, due to the members going to college.
 Dusick and Madden attended college locally at University of California, Los Angeles, while Levine and Carmichael relocated to the East coast to attend Five Towns College, in Dix Hills, Long Island, New York.
 While Levine and Carmichael were in New York, they began to take notice of the urban music surrounding them and later let the style influence the songs they wrote.
+Kara's Flowers competed in the 2000 UCLA Spring Sing competition, losing to Sara Bareilles.